33 Best Books on Religion: From World Religions to Interfaith Wisdom

 Best for: Those seeking harmony across religions and within themselves.

-4. The World as I See It By Albert Einstein
+4. The World as I See It by Albert Einstein

 5. The Religion of the Future By Roberto Unger